Complex analysis: Complex functions

+A complex function is continuous if and only if its associated vector-valued function of two variables is also continuous.
+However, this identification does not extend to differentiability.
+The definition of the derivative of a complex function is very similar to that of a real function, but the differentiability of the associated real function of two variables does not imply that the derivative of the complex function exists.
+In particular, if a complex function has a derivative, it has derivatives of every order and equals the sum of its Taylor series in a neighborhood of every point of its domain.

-Some properties of complex-valued functions (such as continuity) are nothing more than the corresponding properties of vector valued functions of two real variables.
-Other concepts of complex analysis, such as differentiability, are direct generalizations of the similar concepts for real functions, but may have very different properties.
-In particular, every differentiable complex function is analytic (see next section), and two differentiable functions that are equal in a neighborhood of a point are equal on the intersection of their domain (if the domains are connected).
-The latter property is the basis of the principle of analytic continuation which allows extending every real analytic function in a unique way for getting a complex analytic function whose domain is the whole complex plane with a finite number of curve arcs removed.
+It follows that two differentiable functions that are equal in a neighborhood of a point are equal on the intersection of their domain if the domains are connected.
+The latter property is the basis of the principle of analytic continuation which allows extending every real or complex analytic function in a unique way for getting a complex analytic function whose domain is the whole complex plane with a finite number of curve arcs removed.
 Many basic and special complex functions are defined in this way, including the complex exponential function, complex logarithm functions, and trigonometric functions.